 Art is well displayed with plenty of room to enjoy it.
 Artwork covers anything from Native American to European Modernism.
 There is a cafe onsite and outside there is a garden with garden sculptures and a large modern artwork sculpture to view.
 There are featured and paid exhibits as well, the museum offers these free to military families.

-If traveling with kids pick -up a gallery hunt at the visitors center to keep the kid engaged in the museum and sites as well as a list of daily activities.
+If you’re traveling with kids, pick up a gallery hunt at the visitors center to keep the kid engaged in the museum and sites as well as a list of daily activities.